GoraNetwork/doc/main.rst

 be picked up and processed by Gora nodes in short order.
 Data extracted by nodes according to your specifications will be put through consensus by Gora smart contracts.
 On successful verification, Gora main smart contract will call the method you specified in your request and provide the resulting value.
-For "Simple URL" requests, which are considered in this document, your data-receiving method must only accept two arguments:
+Your data-receiving method must only accept two arguments:

 ===========  =========  ============